 Three references are required.
 At least two must be academic referees.
 One professional reference is acceptable, preferably from a field related to Journalism.

 As applicants complete the online form, they will enter full contact information for referees.
-The system will then contact referees automatically and ask them to either use the online reference form, or upload a reference letter.
+Upon submission of your application online, the system will then contact referees automatically and ask them to either use the online reference form, or upload a reference letter.
+Please note that referees will not get this email until you submit your online application.
+To avoid delays in your application adjudication, please approach referees at the start of your application completion process and ensure that you submit your online application in a timely manner in order to allow them sufficient time to provide you a strong letter of reference.
 More details on submission of letters of reference can be found on the Graduate and Postdoctoral Studies website.

 Every effort should be made to submit application materials by the deadline.
-However, a grace period after the Admission Deadline is given to allow all materials to arrive.
+However, a one week grace period after the Admission Deadline is given to allow all materials to arrive.

 The first deadline to apply is January 31st.
-These applicants are receiving early consideration for admission.
+These applicants would be receiving early consideration for admission.

 The portfolio or examples of writing should contain excerpts of best work, up to a maximum of 10 pages.
 Video and audio highlight-reel samples should be no longer than 15 minutes in total and should be included as hypertext links.
 Please note that we no longer accept physical copies such as DVDs or USB flash drives.
 All portfolio material, including any relevant links, must be uploaded onto the application system.

-Our program is 20 months long and spans 5 academic terms.
+Our program is 20 months long and spans five academic terms.
 Students begin their first year of the program in September and take first year core courses over two semesters until April.
-In the third semester, students will enrol in for-credit internships from May to August, and complete the program after two more semesters from September until April.
+In the third semester, students will enrol in for-credit internships from May to August, and complete the program after two more terms from September until April.

 Please see UBC’s Academic Calendar for more information on semester/term schedules.

 Our program is interdisciplinary.
-Applicants to, and students in our program come from a diverse array of disciplines, backgrounds, nationalities and experience.
-For example, a student here can have a bachelor degree in science, theatre or political science, and then go on report on science or arts and culture or politics.
+Applicants in our program come from a diverse array of disciplines, backgrounds, nationalities and professional experiences.
+For example, a student here can have a bachelor's degree in science, theatre or political science, and then go on to report on science, arts and culture or politics.
 The possibilities are unlimited.
 Applicants to our program come with a wide range of experiences in journalism as well.